gophersaurus/framework/README.md

 ####Git Setup
 7. In the project directory run `git remote set-url origin git@your.git.com:your-org/your-project-name.git`

-Now you should be able to run `go build` from your project root to build and all manner of `git` commands.
+Now you should be able to run `go build` from your project root and run all manner of `git` commands.

 ###Directory Structure